D-Kay6/Infuse-TS/docs/classes/Container.md

 [`Collection`](../type-aliases/Collection.md)\<`Type`\>

-The name or component of the items to resolve.
+The identifier of the items to resolve.

 ##### Returns